The Vitamin A (Retinol) test contains 1 test with 1 biomarker.

 Lab tests often ordered with a Vitamin A test:

-Complete Blood Count (CBC)
+Complete Blood Count (CBC):

-- Vitamin D
+Vitamin D and E Levels:

 Conditions where a Vitamin A test is recommended:

 The Vitamin A test is primarily used for:

 Vitamin A Deficiency: The test helps diagnose and monitor vitamin A deficiency, which can occur due to inadequate intake, malabsorption, or increased demand.
 Deficiency can lead to impaired vision, weakened immune function, growth retardation, and other symptoms associated with vitamin A deficiency.

 Liver Diseases: Liver diseases, such as cirrhosis, hepatitis, or alcohol-related liver disease, can affect vitamin A storage and metabolism.
 Measuring vitamin A levels can help evaluate liver function and identify potential deficiencies or toxicities.